-This meant that I had to care for her by helping her wash and dress, take her to hospital appointments, run around getting everything for her, plus looking after C. Which also explains why I have been so quiet this month, I literally could not sit down and type two words, unless I found the energy at midnight.
+This meant that I had to care for her by helping her wash and dress.
+Also take her to hospital appointments, run around getting everything for her, plus looking after C. Which also explains why I have been so quiet this month.
+I literally could not sit down and type two words, unless I found the energy at midnight.

-I had hoped I could share some family days out, as we had promised C we would try to get out and do something together, as she really wanted to try to restart her tuition in school, and wanted to try to go out.
-Sadly, this did not happen as we had to care for my mother in law, as my sister-in-law could not even come over for half a day to give us a break, we even had to cancel our opticians twice.
+I had hoped I could share some family days out.
+As we had promised C we would try to get out and do something together.
+She really wanted to try to restart her tuition in school, and wanted to try to go out.
+Sadly, this did not happen as we had to care for my mother in law.
+My sister-in-law could not even come over for half a day to give us a break.
+We even had to cancel our opticians twice.

-Then two weeks ago, we managed to rebook and attend our opticians appointment, how little did we know then that this would have such dramatic effects on us.
-They now take a picture of the whole eye, and C’s brought up something that concerned the optician, and she wanted it investigated further, so had to go back in a few days later to collect a letter of referral for treatment at eye casualty.
+Then two weeks ago, we managed to rebook and attend our opticians appointment.
+How little did we know then that this would have such dramatic effects on us.
+They now take a picture of the whole eye, and C’s brought up something that concerned the optician.
+Which she wanted it investigated further.
+So had to go back in a few days later to collect a letter of referral for treatment at eye casualty.